adoy/php-icu-resourcebundle/README.md

 php-icu-resourcebundle
 ======================

-A PHP Implementation of the ICU Resource Bundle that work directly with .txt files (no need to use genrb)
+This is an ICU like Resource Bundle in PHP that work directly with .txt files (no need to use genrb)

-This implementation was developped for development environment only.
-It was developped to ease the process of creating ResourceBundle source without having to recompile the source file each time.
+This implementation was developped for **development environment only**, it should never run on production.
+It was developped to ease the process of creating ResourceBundle source without having to recompile the source file each time with genrb.

+This project is neither part of the real [ICU Project](http://site.icu-project.org/) nor [PHP Intl](http://www.php.net/intl).

 ### __Usage :__